 Information System, Honors (3 cr.)
 P: Approval of the dean and completion of required core informatics courses.
 Honors version of INFO-I 495.
 Students work on capstone projects in supervised teams.
 They select an appropriate project (preferably based on cognate) and then learn to develop a plan that leads to success.
 Teamwork, communication, and organizational skills are emphasized in a real-world-style environment.
-Credit given for only one of INFO-H 495.
+Credit given for only one of INFO-H 495 or I 495.

 INFO-H 498 Honors Seminar (1-3-6 cr.)
 P: Junior or senior major in INFO with GPA at least 3.3 or permission of instructor.
 A survey of faculty research in computer related fields with different professors discussing their research each week.
-May be repeated up to a total of 6 credit hours.
-May be repeated up to a total of 6 credit hours.
+May be repeated for a maximum of 6 credit hours.

-INFO-I 499 Readings and Research in Informatics (1-3 cr.)
+INFO-I 499 Readings and Research in Informatics

+(1-3 cr.)
 P: Consent of instructor and completion of 100and 200-level requirements in informatics.
 Independent readings and research related to a topic of special interest to the student.
 Written report required.
 May be repeated up to a total of 6 credit hours for any combination of #INFO-I 499 and H 499.
-May be repeated up to a total of 6 credit hours for any combination of #INFO-I 499 and H 499.

 INFO-H 499 Readings and Research in Informatics, Honors (1-3 cr.)
 P: Consent of instructor and completion of 100- and 200-level requirements in informatics.
 Honors version of INFO-I 499.
 Independent readings and research related to a topic of special interest to the student.
 Written report required.
-May be repeated up to a total of 6 credit hours for any combination of INFO-H 499 and I 499.
 May be repeated up to a total of 6 credit hours for any combination of INFO-H 499 and I 499.